BayAreaMetro/tpp_ceqa_map_for_pba_17/README.md

 The majority of the land use data for this map are from County Assessors, ESRI, RedFin, CoStar, and MTC, as documented [here](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data_regeneration/metadata.csv).

 A subset of these data, those that reflect change between years 2010 and 2040, are output by MTC's implementation of [UrbanSim](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim).
 The UrbanSim output we use are all sourced from [Box](https://mtcdrive.box.com/s/zk8xw9i531sa5czfrn2qpg6fes6agsa4).

+UrbanSim Preferred scenario/FMMP urban footprint file (available [here](http://mtc.maps.arcgis.com/home/item.html?id=43cd558b015143089d62226396d1d11e&jobid=47cfc388-f7fb-41a1-ae34-1fb1029566b6).

 ####Transportation Data

 [TAZ](http://analytics.mtc.ca.gov/foswiki/Main/TazData)